There are many fun teenage party games to play at your next group gathering.

 Outdoor Party Games

-If the weather is nice outside, plan some outdoor party games such as:
+If the weather is nice outside, plan some group games for the teenagers such as:

 - Water balloon toss